 A Personal Representative will be appointed by the Court or nominated in your loved one’s Will.
 It is the Personal Representative’s responsibility to oversee the probate process in conjunction with an attorney the retained.

 Let our office provide you and your family with the comfort of a clear path forward for your Probate.
-We’ll help you get the process started, explain your role, and help you make an informed decision about how to move forward.
+Our Tampa probate lawyers will help you get the process started, explain your role, and help you make an informed decision about how to move forward.